open-telemetry/opentelemetry-cpp/DEPRECATED.md

 * remove the WITH_OTLP_RETRY_PREVIEW flag from CMake scripts
 * use `retry_policy_max_attempts` = 0 in the OTLP exporter options.

+For Bazel, no compilation flag exists.

+When WITH_OTLP_RETRY_PREVIEW / ENABLE_OTLP_RETRY_PREVIEW gets
+removed from the code base, the bazel build will have the retry feature.

+Make sure to properly initialize `retry_policy_max_attempts` to enable or disable the retry feature.

 #### Planned removal (WITH_OTLP_RETRY_PREVIEW)